-With the introduction of technologies like Artificial Intelligence(AI) and machine learning data centres of companies are deploying servers filled with Graphics Processing Unit (which are modified form of steam processors) and other types of accelerator.
+With the introduction of technologies like Artificial Intelligence(AI) and machine learning data centers of companies are deploying servers filled with Graphics Processing Unit (which are modified form of stream processors) and other types of an accelerator.
 With 30kw to 50kw per rack, these densities are impelling the operators to opt for the liquid instead of air for cooling.

-Here are certain obstacles to the adoption of liquid cooling in data centres:
+Here are certain obstacles to the adoption of liquid cooling in data centers:

 • Two cooling systems are better than one

-According to Lex Coors, chief data center technology and engineering officer at Interxion said that the existing data centres and the facilities team need two cooling systems instead of one.
-Liquid cooling can be proven to be a better option for the upcoming data centres.
+According to Lex Coors, chief data center technology and engineering officer at Interxion said that the existing data centers and the facilities team need two cooling systems instead of one.
+Liquid cooling can be proven to be a better option for the upcoming data centers.

-For Instance, a firm like Google is currently converting many of the rows in its existing data centres to liquid cooling to cope with the power densities of its latest machine-learning processors.
+For Instance, a firm like Google is currently converting many of the rows in its existing data centers to liquid cooling to cope with the power densities of its latest machine-learning processors.

 • Lack of Industry Standards